-Commissioner Eleanor LOGAN (Waanyi / Gangalidda Clans) grew up in Doomadgee, before moving to Banyo College in Brisbane to complete year 11.
-Eleanor continued to further her education, gaining a Certificate III and a Diploma of Children’s Services, and trained in the area of Aged Care Management.
-Recognising the need for a support network for young mothers in Doomadgee, Local Commissioner Logan was instrumental in forming a playgroup for young mums.
+Commissioner Eleanor LOGAN (Waanyi / Gangalidda Clans) grew up in Doomadgee, before moving to Banyo College in Brisbane to complete Year 11.
+Commissioner Eleanor Logan continued to further her education, gaining a Certificate III and a Diploma of Children’s Services, and trained in the area of Aged Care Management.
+Recognising the need for a support network for young mothers in Doomadgee, Commissioner Eleanor Logan was instrumental in forming a playgroup for young mums.
 She was a Councillor with the Doomadgee Aboriginal Shire Council from 2008 to 2012.
-Married to fellow Local Commissioner Christopher Logan, she says family is her priority.
+Married to fellow Doomadgee Commissioner Christopher Logan, she says family is her priority.
 She has fostered many children and is presently fostering two young boys.
-Eleanor is currently the Director of the Doomadgee Child Care Centre.
-When not working she enjoys camping, fishing and spending time with her 14 grandchildren.
+Doomadgee Commissioner Eleanor Logan is currently the Director of the Doomadgee Child Care Centre.
+When not working she enjoys camping, fishing and spending time with her 15 grandchildren and two great grandsons.

 Commissioner Kaylene O’KEEFE grew up in Mount Isa before moving to her parents’ home town of Doomadgee in 1990.
-Married to Dwayne O’Keefe since 2001, Doomadgee Commissioner O’Keefe is a mother to three daughters.
+Married to Dwayne O’Keefe since 2001, Commissioner O’Keefe is a mother of three daughters.
 Her past employment has included time working at the local store, in accounts at the Doomadgee Aboriginal Shire Council and as a Family Support Worker with RAATSICC.
-Kaylene hopes that her role as a Local Commissioner with the Family Responsibilities Commission will enable her to play a significant part in improving outcomes for Doomadgee families.
-Doomadgee Commissioner O’Keefe enjoys camping, fishing and spending time with her family, in particular her young grandson.
+Since 2018 Doomadgee Commissioner O’Keefe has been involved with the Strong Women’s Group and has mentored Indigenous women.
+Commissioner O’Keefe hopes that her role as a Local Commissioner with the Family Responsibilities Commission will enable her to play a significant part in improving outcomes for Doomadgee families.
+Commissioner O’Keefe enjoys camping, fishing and spending time with her family, in particular her young grandson.